 What is mastitis?

-In most cases, mastitis is caused by a bacterial infection.
-Trauma to the nipple or teat canal can allow bacteria to enter, traveling up into the mammary gland and creating a bacterial infection.
 Even in the absence of trauma, a female cat living in unsanitary conditions may be exposed to large quantities of bacteria and other irritants, allowing this ascending infection to occur.

 Less commonly, mastitis can be observed without evidence of infection.
 Trauma to the mammary gland, or prolonged periods of milk accumulation without milk removal, can lead to inflammation within the mammary gland.
-Mastitis is most frequently seen in the postpartum period after a cat gives birth.
-Many cases follow sudden weaning (which can lead to excessive milk accumulation within the gland) or the death of a kitten (leading to decreased milk removal from the glands).

 What are the clinical signs of mastitis?

-In mild or early cases of mastitis, the first sign of a problem may be that the nursing kittens are not gaining weight as quickly as expected.
+In mild or early cases of mastitis, the first sign of a problem can be that the nursing kittens are not gaining weight as quickly as expected.
 Careful examination may reveal slight swelling or inflammation of the affected mammary gland.
 In these stages, the affected cat often does not show any signs of illness and may show only minimal discomfort.

 As mastitis progresses, the infected mammary gland will become increasingly swollen, inflamed, discolored (frequently red or purple), and painful.
-The mammary glands also may become ulcerated, with open wounds and scabs visible on the mammary gland.
-Milk expressed from the affected mammary gland may contain visible blood or pus, or milk may appear visibly cloudy or thickened in consistency.
+The mammary glands may also become ulcerated, with open wounds and scabs visible on the mammary gland.
+Milk expressed from the affected mammary gland may contain visible blood or pus, or milk may appear cloudy or thickened in consistency.

 How is mastitis diagnosed?